top of page

 The Data

-S&P 500 sub-sectors were all higher last week.
+S&P 500 sub-sectors were extremely mixed last week.

-US Treasury bond yields moved lower last week.
+US Treasury bond yields were mixed last week.

-In our opinion, U.S. economic data was limited week as a result of the gov’t shutdown.
+In our opinion, U.S. economic data was mixed last week.

-• The Small Business Optimism Indec declined to 98.8 in its latest release.1
+• The Small Business Optimism Index ticked higher in the latest monthly reading.1

 Conclusion